-Basis for Relative Priority The basis has been determined by four sources: The local government needs survey that was conducted by Commerce in July 2019.
-The American Society of Civil Engineers, 2018 Report Card for Idaho's infrastructure was used to further assess non-housing community development needs.
+Basis for Relative Priority The basis has been determined by four sources: The local government needs survey that was conducted by Commerce in July 2019 The American Society of Civil Engineers, 2018 Report Card for Idaho's infrastructure was used to further assess non-housing community development needs.
 Public participation was another method to determine need.
 No comments were received for the pre-draft consolidated plan.
-Comments for the final draft are Prior five years of CDBG application submissions 7 Priority Need Name Cleanup of blighted properties Priority Level Low Population Non-housing Community Development Geographic Areas Affected Associated Goals Economic Development-Downtown Revitalization Public Facilities/Infrastructure-Rehabilitation Description Clean-up of contaminated public property and sites; and clearance and demolition of blighted properties Basis for The basis has been determined by four sources: Relative Priority The local government needs survey that was conducted by Commerce in July 2019 The American Society of Civil Engineers, 2018 Report Card for Idaho's infrastructure was used to further assess non-housing community development needs.
+Comments for the final draft are located in the Unique Appendices.
+Prior five years of CDBG application submissions 7 Priority Need Name Cleanup of blighted properties Priority Level Low Population Non-housing Community Development Geographic Areas Affected Associated Goals Economic Development-Downtown Revitalization Public Facilities/Infrastructure-Rehabilitation Description Clean-up of contaminated public property and sites; and clearance and demolition of blighted properties Basis for Relative Priority The basis has been determined by four sources: The local government needs survey that was conducted by Commerce in July 2019 The American Society of Civil Engineers, 2018 Report Card for Idaho's infrastructure was used to further assess non-housing community development needs.
 Public participation was another method to determine need.
 No comments were received for the pre-draft consolidated plan.
-Comments for the final draft are Prior five years of CDBG application submissions 8 Priority Need Name Planning Studies
+Comments for the final draft are located in the Unique Appendices.
+Prior five years of CDBG application submissions

-Priority Level High Population Extremely Low Low Moderate Large Families Families with Children Elderly Non-housing Community Development Geographic Areas Affected Associated Goals Public Facilities/Infrastructure-Compliance Public Facilities/Infrastructure-New Construction Public Facilities/Infrastructure-Rehabilitation Description Comprehensive plan, facility plan or preliminary engineering, environmental studies, economic development and energy conservation.
+8 Priority Need Name Planning Studies Priority Level High Population Extremely Low Low Moderate Large Families Families with Children Elderly Non-housing Community Development Geographic Areas Affected Associated Goals Public Facilities/Infrastructure-Compliance Public Facilities/Infrastructure-New Construction Public Facilities/Infrastructure-Rehabilitation Description Comprehensive plan, facility plan or preliminary engineering, environmental studies, economic development and energy conservation.
 Basis for Relative Priority The basis has been determined by the local government needs survey that was conducted by Commerce in July 2019.
 No comments were received for the pre-draft consolidated plan.
-Comments for the final draft are TBD 9 Priority Need Name Homeless Shelter Operations & Prevention Priority Level High Population Extremely Low Rural Chronic Homelessness Individuals Families with Children Mentally III Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth
+Comments for the final draft are located in the Unique Appendices.
+9 Priority Need Name Homeless Shelter Operations & Prevention Priority Level High Population Extremely Low Rural Chronic Homelessness Individuals Families with Children Mentally III Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth

 Geographic Areas Affected Associated Goals Provide Suitable Living Environment Description Shelter operations and supportive services are offered through shelters in all seven regions in Idaho.
 Rapid Re-housing and Homelessness Prevention are made available through homeless services providers in all seven regions in Idaho.
 Basis for Relative Priority 2019 Statewide Housing Needs Homeless Needs Assessment demonstrates a need to direct resources towards efforts which offer opportunities that assist homeless individuals and families in avoiding homelessness, reducing time spent homeless, and a reprieve from living in environments not meant for human habitation.
+10 Priority Need Name Public Service Priority Level Low